Leasing Solar Panels: What to Know in 2025

 When entering a solar panel lease agreement, it’s important to read the terms carefully before signing.
 Here are some specific contract terms and options to consider when leasing:

-Electricity prices tend to rise about 2%-5% each year.
-So the monthly amount you pay your solar company to provide your power may also increase slightly year to year.
+- Rate Increase Cap: Electricity prices tend to rise about 2% to 5% each year.
+So the monthly amount you pay your solar company to provide power may also increase slightly year to year.
 However, your lease agreement will include a cap on this increase.
-This way, your monthly payments never increase by more than a set percentage — usually about 1%-5% percent.
+This way, your monthly payments never increase by more than a set percentage, usually about 1% to 5% percent.

-No, a typical solar panel lease does not include the option to buy at the end of the contract term.
+- Purchasing Panels: A typical solar lease does not include the option to buy at the end of the contract term.
 If you think you will want to buy the panels eventually, explore a PPA instead.

 Pros and Cons of Leasing Solar Panels